 This recipe has gone viral since I first posted it.
 If you’re visiting from Pinterest, please take a minutes and check my recipe index for hundreds of other great recipes!

 And it’s EASY.
-The only bummer is the tired hand you’ll have from grating all of that cheddar.
+The only bummer is the tired hand you’ll have from grating all of that cheese.

-Boil your choice of pasta (I love cavatappi ’cause it’s just so fun) in water salted with a teaspoon of salt until al dente.
+Boil your choice of pasta (it doesn’t matter the shape, just choose one that holds all the cheesy goodness) in water salted with a teaspoon or so of kosher salt until al dente.

+Pour the beautiful cream sauce over the top of the cheese and pasta and let it sit a couple minutes to begin to melt the cheese.
+Then, stir the whole beautiful cheesy goodness together and make the topping.
 In a small skillet, melt 2 T. butter over medium heat.
 Add in 1/2 c. panko bread crumbs.
 Stir constantly until golden brown.
-Sprinkle over the macaroni.
+Sprinkle over the pasta and cheese.

 Hot, cheesy perfection.

 Serves 6-8 as a main dish or 10-12 as a side.

 *I have received many questions regarding preparing THE Mac ahead of time.
 It is my recommendation to make this fresh before serving.
 Many people LOVE this cheesy goodness reheated, and love the leftovers as much as fresh out of the oven, But because it is a cheese sauce, it can tend to separate and does not lead to optimal results if you are making it for a get together.
 Of course, it is possible to make this ahead, put it in the fridge and then just add some time to your bake time, and it does taste AMAZING, but for optimal results, make it, bake it, and eat it. :o)